glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

     "document":"iVBORw0KGgoAAAANSUhEUgAAAE0A...<20MB>=="
 }
 ```
-The View model for this Json is:
+The incoming model for this Json is something like:
 ```
  public class UploadRequest
     {